python-restx/flask-restx/doc/marshalling.rst

 Response marshalling
 ====================

-.. currentmodule:: flask_restplus
+.. currentmodule:: flask_restx

-Flask-RESTPlus provides an easy way to control what data you actually render in your response or expect as in input payload.
+Flask-RESTX provides an easy way to control what data you actually render in your response or expect as in input payload.
 With the :mod:`~.fields` module, you can use whatever objects (ORM models/custom classes/etc.) you want in your resource.